EnigmaCurry/deepstream.io-storage-cassandra/README.md

           type: 'text'
 ```

- * db_hosts - The initial list of Cassandra nodes for the driver to connect to
+ * db_hosts - The initial list of Cassandra nodes for the driver to
+   connect to.
- * keyspace - The Cassandra keyspace for deepstream to manage
+ * keyspace - The name of the Cassandra keyspace for deepstream to
+   manage.
+It must be created beforehand.
- * defaultTable - The default table to store records that don't specify a table name
+ * defaultTable - **optional** - The default table to store records that
+   don't specify a table name. 'global' if unspecified.
- * createTableClusterKeys - The default key columns to create on new
+ * defaultPrimaryKey - **optional** - The default key columns to create on new
    tables.
 The default is to use all text fields.
 You can specify
    non-text fields if you wish, but you will have to do extra frontend
    validation in valve to prevent using invalid keys in this case.